Some of your best rides can be under the hot summer sun, but you could be in serious trouble if you’re preparation is not ideal.

-If you do any exercise at all, even if it’s a 10-minute rowing workout, you need to drink additional water to stay adequately hydrated.
-If you don’t drink a lot of water, it can be difficult at first to get used to that 3.7 liters (or 2.7 liters mark for women) goal.
+If you do any exercise, even if it’s a 10-minute rowing workout, you need to drink additional water to stay adequately hydrated.
+If you don’t drink a lot of water, it can be difficult to get used to that 3.7 liters (or 2.7 liters mark for women) goal.

-Start by drinking a glass of water when you first wake up in the morning to prepare your body for your day’s water consumption.
+Start by drinking a glass of water when you first wake up to prepare your body for your day’s water consumption.

 During your ride,

 - Drink 200 to 300mL of water every 30 minutes.